vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 (UNDER CONSTRUCTION)

-This project demonstrates a simplistic way to use MediaPipe pose detection, a laptop, a laptop webcam, an Arduino and a piezoelectric buzzer to automatically detect when a person is experiencing an epileptic seizure.
+This project demonstrates a simplistic way to use MediaPipe Pose detection, a laptop, a laptop webcam, an Arduino and a piezoelectric buzzer to automatically detect when a person is experiencing an epileptic seizure.
 When the seizure is detected, the system triggers an audible alarm to call for help.

-Someone with greater knowledge of epileptic seizures could use this basic approach as a starting point to create a more sophisticated seizure detector.
+Someone with greater knowledge of epileptic seizures could use this basic workflow as a starting point to create a more sophisticated seizure detector.

 ### How this works